pedrogutierresbr/pedrogutierresbr/README.md

 I'm a Front-end Developer, that has been working with web delopment since 2020! 😁

 - 🔭 I’m currently improving my skills about VueJS
-- 🧠 I'm learning about Golang
+- 🧠 I'm learning about Nuxt

 **Languages and Tools:**